ACM40960/project-Jia_Zhu/README.md

 To evaluate a specific saved model(weights), simply use:

-     evaluate.py --path models/masked_CNN2_aug/weights-11-0.79.h5
+     python evaluate.py --path models/masked_CNN2_aug/weights-11-0.79.h5

-where --path specify the path of the saved weights to be evaluated.
+where `--path` specify the path of the saved weights to be evaluated.
 This code will evaluate this model on the test dataset, print out the accuracy, precision and recall and plot confusion matrices.
 The code block above evaluate a CNN2 model trained on augmented and masked dataset.

 The output result is as follows: